ibm-cloud-docs/cloud-databases/cf-tutorial.md

       - example-deployment
   ```

 1. Change the `name` value.
-The value that you choose will be the name of the app as it appears in your Resource List.
+The value that you choose is set as the name of the app as it appears in your Resource List.

 2. Change the `route` value to something unique.
 The route that you choose determines the subdomain of your application's URL:  `<route>.{region}.cf.appdomain.cloud`.
 Be sure the `{region}` matches where your application is deployed.

 3. Update the `service` value in `manifest.yml` to match the name of your deployment's Cloud Foundry alias.

 4. Push the app to IBM Cloud.
-When you push the app, it will automatically be bound to the service.
+When you push the app, it is automatically bound to the service.
 ```shell
 ibmcloud cf push
 ```
 Your application is now running at host you entered as the value for the `route` in `manifest.yml`.

-## Code Structure
+## Code Structuring

 The code for connecting to the deployment and reading from and updating the database can be found in the `server` file.
-There's also `template` and `static` directories, which contain the html, style sheets and javascript for the web app.
+There's also `template` and `static` directories, which contain the html, stylesheets and JavaScript for the web app.

 | File | Description |
 | ---- | ----------- |